bookingcom/perfsuite-android/README.md

 Library supports collecting following performance metrics:
 - App Cold Startup Time
 - Rendering performance per Activity
+- Time to Interactive & Time to First Render per screen

-We recommend to read our blogpost ["Measuring mobile apps performance in production"](https://medium.com/booking-com-development/measuring-mobile-apps-performance-in-production-726e7e84072f) first to get some idea on how performance metrics work and why those were chosen.
+We recommend to read our blogpost ["Measuring mobile apps performance in production"](https://medium.com/booking-com-development/measuring-mobile-apps-performance-in-production-726e7e84072f) first to get some idea on what are these performance metrics, how they work and why those were chosen.

+> NOTE: You can also refer to the [SampleApp](sampleApp/src/main/java/com/booking/perfsuite/app)
+> in this repo to see a simplified example of how the library can be used in the real app

 ### Dependency